 Poker media is wonderful and I love consuming what everyone else out there produces.
 I’ve never felt that the various different outlets ought to be competitors, but rather that – de facto – they all work “together” to deliver the full gamut of content that poker fans crave.

 More often than not, consuming great poker media work has just inspired me to try and produce some of my own.
 I hope to continue taking unique, interesting angles on what’s going on in the poker world and keep you all entertained along the way.

 I’ve given myself one year to try and make this dream work, so I hereby use my ONE TIME!

 To help bridge the gap and, frankly, keep the lights on, I also plan on taking on some other freelance projects in the poker world.
-If you’re interested in finding out what they are, you’re welcome to subscribe to my monthly newsletter (which I’m proud to say is now 1 year old, yay!).
+If you’re interested in finding out what they are, you’re welcome to subscribe to my monthly newsletter.

 Otherwise, if you enjoy what it is that I do and want me to keep on doing it, please just consider clicking the Share button on Facebook or giving an RT on Twitter next time you come across one of my articles, podcasts, or videos.
 Maybe there are other poker fans out there who might like it, too.